 So how does the path of yoga enlighten us?

 Surely, enlightenment has to connect us to our innermost essence, from the first step on the way to that final liberation.
-And to reach it—even if that means some buddhistic realization of the lack of such an essence—we therefore must start from where, and what we are now.
+And to reach it—even if that means some buddhistic realization of the lack of such an essence—we therefore must start from where, and what we are now: if we have an essence at all, then surely it must always be present with us.

 What are you, right now?